robertthiesmeier/cross_site_imputation/README.md

 # Cross-site imputation to recover covariates without in federated analyses without sharing individual-level pooled data

-On this site, we illustrate computer code to apply cross-site imputation.
+This repository offers a tutorial to implement cross-site imputation for systematically missing variables in distributed data networks.
 A preprint is available [here](https://www.medrxiv.org/content/10.1101/2024.12.19.24319364v1.full.pdf). :page_facing_up:.
 All datasets are simulated, and you can try out the code and implementation of the software package yourself.
 🕵️‍♀️ This site walks you through the different approaches presented in this [paper](https://www.medrxiv.org/content/10.1101/2024.12.19.24319364v1.full.pdf).

 ## What you can find on this page 📖